How to Make Perfect French Toast: Tips for Crispy, Golden Results

 Soggy French toast happens for several reasons, but the main culprit?
 Too much liquid.
 When bread soaks up more custard than it should, it turns into a sponge—wet, dense, and downright unappetizing.
 Additionally, low cooking temperatures can make matters worse.
 The bread sits there, steaming instead of frying, and all that excess liquid stays trapped.

 Moreover, choosing the wrong kind of bread or using an improper egg-to-milk ratio in your custard mix can also lead to disappointment.
-It’s all about balance—enough custard to coat the bread without drenching it.
+If you want to learn how to make perfect French toast, it’s all about balance—enough custard to coat the bread without drenching it.

-Common Mistakes That Lead to Soggy French Toast
+Common Mistakes to Avoid When Learning How to Make Perfect French Toast

 Mistakes happen, but they’re also opportunities to learn!
 Here are a few blunders to avoid: